 It's easy to find tiny plasticky bulbs with little brushes on the end that work exactly as well as a little brush with no bulb.
 It's almost as easy to find bigger bulbs that're adequate for de-dusting a camera lens, but useless for getting crumbs out of your laptop keyboard.

 (Incidentally, the cheap rubber-bulb kind of desoldering tool makes a perfectly OK camera-lens dust blower, provided it's never been used to suck solder.
-There's no one way valve in solder sucker bulbs, so they blow and suck as you squeeze and release them, but for a full retail price of five Australian bucks, they're not bad at all.)
+The old-fashioned tacky-rubber type that're usually blue or orange, with a one-way valve at one end and a metal nozzle at the other, can perish and then blow little crumbs of sticky rubber all over everything.
+The cheaper kind with no one-way valve and a plastic nozzle, though, work nicely.
+For a full retail price of seven Australian bucks, they're not bad at all.)

-What you want (and, again, what you probably won't be able to find at any Australian retailer, though knock-offs are now turning up on eBay...) is a Giotto's Rocket-Air blower.
+What you want (and, again, what you probably couldn't find at any Australian retailer in 2005 when I first wrote this) is a Giotto's Rocket-Air blower.
 Even the small models (and the angle-nozzled "Q.ball" versions) are huge by crappy camera cleaning kit standards, and the big ones are freakin' gigantic.
 A good squeeze gives near-air-duster cleaning power wherever you need it, with zero chance of a blast of liquid air duster (also known as freezer spray) coming out to supercool the thing you're only trying to dust.

 And yes, the Giotto's bulbs look like rockets.
 What more could you want?